-What is the criteria to receive an invitation to apply to the Goodnight Scholars Program?
+What are the criteria to receive an invitation to apply to the Goodnight Scholars Program?

 Please review the criteria listed on the Apply section of our website.
-Note that the criteria is slightly different between first-year and transfer applicants.
+Note that the criteria are slightly different between first-year and transfer applicants.

 Which STEM or STEM education majors are eligible for consideration to the Goodnight Scholars Program?